1496jun/Reaper-EditRegionLength/README.md

    - Once loaded, you will see the script in the Action List.
    - Select it and click `Run`, or assign it to a shortcut key.

+### Disclaimer

+This script is provided **as-is** without any warranty.
+Use it **at your own risk**.
+Always make a backup of your REAPER project before running scripts that modify project data.